RapidPoseTriangulation: Multi-view Multi-person Whole-body Human Pose Triangulation in a Millisecond: Ablation Studies

 \subsection{Number of cameras}

-For completeness an experiment with \textit{panoptic} using $3$, $5$, $7$, $10$, or $31$ cameras, was executed.
-As expected, the results show, that more cameras lead to better results.
+For completeness, an experiment with \textit{panoptic} using $3$, $5$, $7$, $10$, or $31$ cameras was conducted.
+As expected, the results show that more cameras lead to better results.
 The frame-rate also slows down, with the \textit{2D}-part having the most impact, and the \textit{3D}-part having a slight exponential increase, even though its impact is still very small.

-For real-world applications this experiment is not very meaningful though, since the required number of cameras is highly dependent on the targeted environment.
-Depending on the setup, $3$ cameras can be enough or much too few, as in \textit{campus} versus \textit{mvor}. \textit{VP} and \textit{F-VP} both did an experiment for $3$ cameras on \textit{panoptic} in which they had only very small performance drops, but their performance on \textit{campus} and \textit{mvor} showed a large drop, even though they also have $3$ cameras.
-For a real-world application, it therefore is better to first select a similar dataset, and then evaluate the impact of the number of cameras, and also their best positioning.
-Since it's not possible to evaluate all combinations of datasets, cameras and positions, the recommendation for developers is instead to use the provided source-code and run a personalized evaluation on the most similar dataset.
+For real-world applications, this experiment is not very meaningful though, since the required number of cameras is highly dependent on the targeted environment.
+Depending on the setup, $3$ cameras can be enough or much too few, as in \textit{campus} versus \textit{mvor}. \textit{VP} and \textit{F-VP} both conducted an experiment for $3$ cameras on \textit{panoptic} in which they had only very small performance drops, but their performance on \textit{campus} and \textit{mvor} showed a large drop, even though they also have $3$ cameras.
+For a real-world application, it is therefore better to first select a similar dataset and then evaluate the impact of the number of cameras and their best positioning.
+Since it is not possible to evaluate all combinations of datasets, cameras, and positions, the recommendation for developers is to use the provided source-code and run a personalized evaluation on the most similar dataset.